 Balancing both of these qualities is honesty, in two ways also, towards your colleagues, but also to yourself.
 As we prepared our team agreement at the start of this year, our team spoke of our needs, weaknesses and symptoms we might display as we became stressed or entered a learning pit.
 In a collaborative space, this type of honesty is vital.
 Your colleagues rely on you to test children they're teaching and vice versa.
 As we enter stressful periods of various commitments, reporting/testing, EOTC, sporting events or any bottleneck that occur in our school, it is vital that you are honest towards your colleagues.
 I find there is need to outline where people are up to with testing, reporting, my role as a sports coordinator or their various roles.
 If one was less than honest there is a flow on that impacts your colleagues.

+Drive appears quite important also.
+Working in collaborative spaces where everything is deprivatised and you rely on your colleagues is no place for someone who isn't prepared to work hard.
+Yes, we all have different work habits and tendencies, but the reliance on each other necessitates teachers who can dig in and get things done.
+I remember being asked in my first year at HPPS about the cognitive load of teachers in these spaces, I didn't feel that it was over the top until I listed all the things that your doing at any one time.
+The times that I've procrastinated have resulted in some terrible pits, but when any members of the team then takes on more than their share of the load then even more can be achieved.
 The last quality that I've come to find advantageous is selflessness.
 When working in these spaces it is often necessary to consider the needs of others, that's showing your empathetic, but then putting their needs ahead of yours becomes necessary.
 As we approached our recent round of reporting, I had to consider the various needs of my colleagues.
 In a single cell context, managing judgements and reports is relatively straightforward, you control your own destiny as it were.
 In a collaborative space, much can be out your control, you are reliant on colleagues to share full information in a timely manner.
 As a colleague recently said, "I need you to have my back, so I'm not left looking stupid".

 I feel that these are rather lofty things to ask of someone.
 I see each of these character traits in my colleagues and I trust that I display them also.
 Others may disagree with my assessment or believe that other personal qualities are more important, I'd love to discuss this with you if that's the case.
 I am working damn hard to contribute to successful collaboration on many levels but especially in LC2 with 2 others teachers and our learners.
 Honestly, it can feel like the old graphic equaliser displays on stereo systems, continuously up and down in various aspects but as long the result is superior I'll remain satisfied.